Karan Oberoi (singer): Personal life

+Karan is a son of retired Army officer, and his father was a war hero.
 He was in a brief relationship with TV actress Mona Singh, after they met in 2006.

 Controversies

 He was arrested on May 5, 2019, following a sexual harassment complaint filed by his former girlfriend.
 The matter remains sub judice, with proceedings still ongoing in court.